Miguel Ángel Contreras Llajaruna

-Miguel Ángel Contreras Llajaruna (born 5 July 1979) is a Peruvian Roman Catholic prelate who is an Auxiliary Bishop-Elect of the Roman Catholic Diocese of Callao.
+Miguel Ángel Contreras Llajaruna (born 5 July 1979) is a Peruvian Roman Catholic prelate who is an Auxiliary Bishop in the Roman Catholic Diocese of Callao.
 He was the first bishop to be appointed by Pope Leo XIV.
-Prior to this, he was the episcopal vicar for Consecrated Life of the diocese of Callao and superior of the América del Sur district of the Marist Fathers.
+Prior to this, he was the episcopal vicar for Consecrated Life in the same diocese and superior of the América del Sur district of the Marist Fathers.

+His episcopal ordination took place on 12 July 2015.